nathankellenicki/node-poweredup/DOCS.md

 <a name="new_PUPHub_new"></a>

 ### new PUPHub()
-The PUPHub is emitted if the discovered device is a Powered Up Hub.
+The PUPHub is emitted if the discovered device is a Powered UP Hub.

 <a name="LPF2Hub+current"></a>